zubeir-Abubakar/Tracker-Triangle/README.md

 # Tracker-Triangle
-The above project is used to track triangles and let you know which type of triangle it is ,either isosceles or equilateral or scalene or even if its going to be formed or can't be formed . published {24th march ,2019}
+The above project is used to track triangles and letting you know which type of triangle it is ,either isosceles or equilateral or scalene or even if its going to be formed or can't be formed . published {24th march ,2019}

 ## by{zubeir-Abubakar}.

 ### Requirements